 A non-stick skillet is a must-have kitchen tool for its unbeatable ability to keep food from sticking to its surface.
 This makes cooking tasks like eggs, pancakes, cheesy dishes, seafood, or even toasting nuts much easier and less frustrating.

 With this non-stick ceramic fry pan from Caraway, you don’t have to worry about your food burning or breaking apart during cooking.
 You can also enjoy healthier cooking as you don’t need to use much oil or butter and enjoy a pan that’s incredibly easy to clean, which is a big plus in any kitchen.
 And if you need a bit more space or a lid, check out Caraway’s sauté pan as well.

 Baking dishes are great for making many tasty dishes — comfort foods like lasagna and baked mac and cheese included.
 They are functional, practical, and easy to clean, and you don’t have to get too fancy with them as any material will work well, though typically, tempered glass and ceramic ones perform best.

 19. Baking Pan

 If you want to bake, roast, or broil your way to delicious perfection, you definitely need a good baking pan.
 A high-quality sheet pan is essential for achieving consistent, evenly cooked, and beautifully browned pastries.
-The right ones will also prevent sticking, which means you don’t have to worry about lining parchment paper, your baked goods will release easily, and cleanup will be a breeze.
+This ceramic-coated one from Caraway will also prevent sticking, which means you don’t have to worry about lining parchment paper, your baked goods will release easily, and cleanup will be a breeze.
 They are also usually dishwasher safe.

 If you’re extra serious about your baking game, having a variety of sizes is a good idea.
 Round pans are ideal for cakes and cheesecakes, while rectangular pans are perfect for brownies and bars.
 Loaf pans are perfect for bread, while a sheet pan or a jelly roll pan are great for cookies and sheet cakes.